-As the impact of coronavirus (Covid-19) grows, many of us are finding that our lives and routines have changed dramatically.
+As the impact of coronavirus continues, many of us are finding that our lives and routines have changed dramatically.

 With so much enforced isolation, it's easy to feel lonely, so we've listed our five top tips to maintaining your mental and physical health.